petrixh/vaadinobskitdemo/README.md

 If you need to demonstrate metrics in more definite ways.
 On the About view there is a CPU cooker that starts totalThreads - 1 cpu trheads for 5 minutes to make the CPU graph spike.

-Additionally on the ImageList view there are buttons for leaking RAM.
-It will leak about 1GB per click, so you can also demonstrate "out of heapspace" errors this way if you wish.
+Additionally, on the ImageList view there are buttons for leaking RAM.
+It will leak about 1GB per click, so you can also demonstrate "out of heap space" errors this way if you wish.
 It uses totalSystemThreads - 1 threads for this to make it a bit faster (who thought generating random stuff actually takes much effort)...

 ## Typical Vaadin slow view demo (longer demo, still WIP)